-ACEs & Trauma Informed Practices to Support Youth Carrie Edmond, North East ISD This presentation will discuss the impact of trauma on early development as well as the potential long-term effects.
+ACEs and Supporting Youth with Trauma Informed Practices Carrie Edmond, North East ISD This presentation will discuss the impact of trauma on early development as well as the potential long-term effects.
 Participants will gain insight and practical steps to cultivate trauma informed practices that will benefit the youth they serve.